 There is an open courtyard space at the back of the building which will drain north towards the proposed loading aisle and then east along the loading aisle to Winona Avenue.
-A catch basin will be located at the end of the loading aisle and will be connected to the storm sewer in Winona Avenue.
+Catchbasins along the north side of the loading aisle will capture the water in this area.
+An oversized pipe with an inlet control device (ICD) in the downstream manhole will be provided in this area to store stormwater and release it at a controlled rate.

 The north border of the site will be green space.
-There is a retaining wall along the north border of the loading aisle that is less than 1m high and reduces in height to curb height by the time it reaches Winona Avenue.
+There is a retaining wall along a portion of the north border of the loading aisle that is less than 1m high and reduces in height to curb height before it reaches Winona Avenue.
 There will be a swale between the wall and the north property line to ensure drainage is directed from the back property line through the subject site.
-Landscape drains and a subdrain will be provided along the swale which will connect to the proposed catch basin at the loading aisle.
+Landscape drains and a subdrain will be provided along the swale which will connect to the proposed storm service to Winona Avenue, downstream of the proposed ICD.